Lyon is the first French city I spent any amount of time in.

 I’ve been fortunate to travel to Lyon three times.
 A city that invites you to stroll, I felt comfortable from my first stroll through the Place Bellecour.
 The square is massive and people love walking there, sitting to visit, or experience an event.

 Lyon is a place that encourages you to meander in the most random manner.
-You’ll eat well—if you see chocolate ravioli on the menu, try it.
+You’ll eat well!
+When you see chocolate ravioli on the menu, try it.
 Exploration is the name of the game in this cobblestone city.

-On many of our European trips, I was alone most days because Alex was working.
-With map in hand, walking by myself was easy and there was little chance of getting lost.
+On many of European trips, I have map in hand and Lyon holds little chance of getting lost.

 Grand Old Hotels are the Best

-Our first night in Lyon we stayed at the Globe et Cecil.
+My first night in Lyon I stayed at the Globe et Cecil.
 It is a grand old hotel reminiscent of New Orleans, evoking images of women carrying parasols and wearing kid gloves.
-The Globe et Cecil located between the two rivers—the Rhone and the Saone.
+The Globe et Cecil is located between the two rivers—the Rhone and the Saone.
 This is a perfect location for exploring either direction.
-The room was eclectically decorated and I loved the shuttered full length window with it’s tiny “balcony” space.
-It was to be one of our most vintage hotels of all our trips, so remains extra special to me.
+The room was eclectically decorated and I loved the shuttered full length window with a tiny “balcony” space.
+The Globe et Cecil is one of the most vintage hotels I’ve enjoyed, so remains extra special to me.

 Lyon has a huge shopping district, with stores tucked into centuries old buildings.
 In the states, we tear down old buildings and start over.
 In Europe, they built them with appeal and charm.
-Their buildings last, so centuries-old structures continually get repurposed.
+Their buildings last and centuries-old structures get repurposed.

-Alex was able to get his much-loved Beignet—larger and more flavorful that what we’d tried in New Orleans.
-He’s wild for pastries, so this was delightful for him.
+Ah to the Beignets—larger and more flavorful that what we’d tried in New Orleans.
+Who isn’t wild for French pastries?

 Lyon Invites You to Welcome the Unexpected

-One evening we roamed the streets with a colleague of Alex.
+One evening I roamed the streets with a friend.
 We stumbled across a college student who tasked me with shoving a pie plate full of shaving cream into his face.
 The colleague explained that they do this when starting an advanced degree program as a way to earn money.
 You pay them and then get to Three Stooges the “pie.”
 I had the most difficult time doing this!
 Who knew it would be so hard as an adult to do something that comes naturally to kids?
 Food fights, right?

-We took a ferry—don’t skip riding one—across the Soane River.
-We discovered an intricately designed, mind-boggling orange building, and had lunch serenaded by a French Elvis.
+I took a ferry—don’t skip riding one—across the Soane River.
+On the way is an intricately designed, mind-boggling orange building, and had lunch serenaded by a French Elvis.
 He was good even if his Elvis was a bit more country than the original.

 Lyon’s Roman Ruins and Extravagant Basilica

-We took the funicular up to the basilica Notre-Dame of Fourvière.
-Another colleague explained that every city has a Notre Dame even though the famous one is in Paris.
+I took the funicular up to the basilica Notre-Dame of Fourvière.
+My friend explained that every city has a Notre Dame even though the famous one is in Paris.
 The church has two churches—a top one and a lower one.
 We couldn’t go in the top for some reason, but the lower one—my gosh it was ornate and beautiful.

 Roaming away from the basilica, we discovered Roman ruins!
-Before some trips, we read like mad about the area and make lists of things to do.
-For others, we plunge in and see what we can find.
+Before some trips, I read like mad about the area and make lists of things to do.
+For others, I plunge in and see what I can find.
 Discovering Lyon’s grandly preserved Roman site was a marvelous surprise!

 Look at this food—who thinks to design mashed potatoes?
 Oh, those French!